Family · August 26, 2022

 Caring for an aging parent can be meaningful and fulfilling.
 But it can also be a drain on your time, resources and emotional health.
 And when you're trying to balance caring for a parent with your career and your own family, the challenges are multiplied.
 Practicing caregiver self-care is important for your emotional and physical health.

 Caregiving can take a tremendous toll on your physical and emotional health.
-Informal or unpaid caregiving has been associated with elevated levels of depression and anxiety and declining physical health.
-More than half, or 53%, of caregivers indicate that a decline in their health compromises their ability to provide care.
+Informal or unpaid caregiving has been associated with elevated levels of depression and anxiety and declining physical health, with 1 in 5 caregivers reporting fair or poor health.

 It's important to find ways to safeguard your financial and emotional health—and the health of your family—if you're providing care to an aging parent or another loved one.
 Kelly Sullivan, Manager of Life Insurance Sales for First Citizens Bank, offers these six tips on how to practice caregiver self-care.